Gireve/pncp-implementation-guide/docs/03-functional-guidelines.md

 - The ISO-15118 version
 - The list of V2G Root certificates that are trusted by the EV

-> **Note:** The parameter `oldpcid` has to be specified only for updating a PC already included in Gireve PCP.
+> **📝 Note:** The parameter `oldpcid` has to be specified only for updating a PC already included in Gireve PCP.
 The explanations on that process are detailed in the next section.
 We consider here that this parameter is not set by the requester.

 The Provisioning Certificate and the SubCAs must be passed in Base64 PEM format without headers or line breaks.
 The SubCAs need to be ordered in the list from lowest certificate authority to highest certificate authority.